-Policy SA-52: Where recreational parks spaces are pursued, include consideration of amenities to serve community members of all ages and abilities.
+Policy SA-52: Where recreational parks spaces are pursued, include consideration of amenities to serve community members of all ages and stages of lifeabilities.

 Policy SA-53: Identify and minimize gaps in equitable access to parks and open spaces in order to make more efficient use of existing parks and open spaces in the area.